WonYong-Jang/WonYong-Jang.github.io/_posts/kotlin/2021-10-17-Kotlin-start-kotlin.md

 - - -

-# 6. if, when, for, while
+# 6. if, when, for, while, enum

 ### 6-1) if